Polly Platt

 Mary Marr "Polly" Platt (January 29, 1939 – July 27, 2011) was an American film producer, production designer and screenwriter.
-She was the first female art director accepted into Hollywood's Art Director's Guild.
-In addition to her credited work, she was known as mentor (for which she was honored with Women in Film Crystal Award) as well as an uncredited collaborator and networker.
-In the case of the latter, she is credited with contributing to the success of ex-husband and director Peter Bogdanovich's early films; mentoring then, first-time director and writer Cameron Crowe, and discovering actors including Cybill Shepherd, Tatum O'Neal, Owen Wilson, Luke Wilson and director Wes Anderson.
-Platt also suggested that director James L. Brooks meet artist and illustrator Matt Groening.
-Their subsequent meeting eventually resulted in the satiric animated television series The Simpsons.
+She was the first woman accepted into the Art Directors Guild, in 1971.
+In addition to her credited work, she was known as a mentor (for which she was honored with Women in Film Crystal Award) as well as an uncredited collaborator and networker.
+In the case of the latter, she is credited with contributing to the success of ex-husband and director Peter Bogdanovich's early films; mentoring then first-time director and writer Cameron Crowe, and discovering actors including Cybill Shepherd, Tatum O'Neal, Owen Wilson, Luke Wilson, and director Wes Anderson.
+Platt also suggested that director James L. Brooks meet artist and illustrator Matt Groening, sparking a collaboration from which the longest-running scripted prime-time series in American television history, The Simpsons, would be spun-off.

 Early life

 Platt was born Mary Marr Platt in Fort Sheridan, Illinois, on January 29, 1939, later choosing to be known as 'Polly'.
 Her father, John, was a colonel in the Judge Advocate General's Corps of the United States Army, while her mother, Vivian, worked in advertising; she had a brother, John.
 She moved to Germany at the age of six when her father presided over the Dachau Trials.
 Platt later returned to the US and attended the Carnegie Institute of Technology, now known as Carnegie Mellon University.
-Phillip Klein, Platt's husband of eight months in 1960, passed away in a car accident.
+Phillip Klein, Platt's husband of eight months in 1960, died in a car accident.

 Career

 Platt worked in summer stock theatre as a costume designer in New York and there met Peter Bogdanovich, whom she later married.
 She co-wrote with him his first movie Targets (1968), conceiving the plot outline of a "Vietnam veteran-turned-sniper", and served as production designer on the film.
 She repeated the latter role on his film The Last Picture Show (1971), having made the original suggestion to adapt Larry McMurtry's novel and having recommended Cybill Shepherd for her first film role therein.
 Despite the breakdown of her marriage to Bogdanovich, Platt was again production designer on What's Up, Doc?
 (1972) and Paper Moon (1973).
 Bogdanovich commented that: "She worked on important pictures and made major contributions.
 She was unique.
 There weren't many women doing that kind of work at that time, particularly not one as well versed as she was.
 She knew all the departments, on a workmanlike basis, as opposed to most producers who just know things in theory."
-Platt was the first female member of the Art Directors Guild.
+Platt became the first female member of the Art Directors Guild in 1971.
 She was also production designer on A Star Is Born (1976).

 She wrote the screenplay for Pretty Baby (1978), for which she was also an associate producer, as well as Good Luck, Miss Wyckoff (1979), and A Map of the World (1999).
 She wrote the screenplay for the 1995 Academy Award-winning short film Lieberman in Love, based on a short story by W. P. Kinsella.